-There can be several reasons why a dentist may determine that you need a Surgical Extraction.
-In some cases the tooth may be covered by bone structure or gum tissue which makes it difficult for the dentist to be able to see.
-You could also have a damaged or broken tooth which makes it impossible to remove without a procedure; there’s also a risk of neighboring teeth and/or tissue becoming damaged.
+In some cases the tooth may be covered by bone structure or gum tissue, which can make it difficult for the dentist to see.
+You could also have a damaged or broken tooth, making it impossible to remove without a procedure; there’s also a risk of neighboring teeth and/or tissue becoming damaged.

 How Teeth Are Divided

 The objective is to divide the tooth into smaller sections that will make it easier to be removed.
-However, each one still needs to large enough to be operatedeasily.
+However, each one still needs to be large enough to be operated on.

-Depending on each patient’s unique situation, the dentist will work closely with both the patient and his/her staff to ensure that the proper Surgical Extraction techniques are performed in order to have the tooth removed safely.
+Depending on each patient’s unique situation, the dentist will work closely with both the patient and our support staff to ensure proper surgical extraction is performed.

 How is a Tooth Sectioned?